rwparry/FH-Training-App-JQM/README.md

 Checkout the [v4 branch](https://github.com/feedhenry/FH-Training-App-JQM/tree/v4) to see the completed code.

-Next step will introduce how to use remote SOAP services -- Check Credit card validation
+Next step will introduce how to use remote SOAP services -- Credit card validation